Ivan-Velickovic/camkes-vm-examples/README.md

 * x86_64 (coming)

 ## Getting and Building

+### For Arm
-The following example builds the camkes arm vmm for the TK1.
+The following example builds the ARM VMM "vm_minimal" application for the TK1.
+See below for other applications.
 ```bash
 repo init -u https://github.com/seL4/camkes-vm-examples-manifest.git
 repo sync